HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

 It's important to point out that only 46.25% of total requests audited use the Vary header, but when compared to 2020, we see an overall increase by 2.85%.

-Of these requests using the `Vary` header, 83.4% also have the `cache-control`.
+Of these requests using the `Vary` header, 83.4% also have the `Cache-control`.
 This shows us a 2.1% improvement from 2020.

 ## Setting cookies on cacheable responses